 LATE REGISTRATION POLICY

-SCRA cannot guarantee a position for players who miss registration.
+SCRA cannot guarantee available space for players who miss registration.
 Late registrations will be placed on a wait list to be reviewed by SCRA and may be refused due to registration numbers.
+If accepted prior to evaluations begin, players will be required to attend the full evaluations process.
 If accepted after evaluations have already taken place, late registrations will be placed on an appropriate team and will have the full support of the SCRA Board.
 For late registrations, please contact our Registrar directly to inquire.

-SCRA understands that it can be difficult at times to juggle other extracurricular and family commitments during the season.
-SCRA operates on a non-fixed schedule.
+SCRA’s regular season operates on a non-fixed schedule at various arena locations.
 This means that a player may have conflicts with other commitments on any given night, as our ice allocation is not consistent or repeating.